NasirBhakshey/Attendance_system/README.md

 ## Database

-MySQL is used as database.
+MySQL is used for a database.
 Database design is made easy to understand.

 ## Importing Database